 Hands-On Food for a Sustainable Cork with Cork Food Policy Council

-Join Cork Food Policy Council for engaging events focused on sustainability, food education, and community action:
+Join Cork Food Policy Council for engaging events focused on sustainability, food education, and community action, MC'd by food writer Joe McNamee and sponsored by Research Ireland:

 - 12:30pm: Stop Food Waste.
 Larry Murphy will give a demonstration on the Bokashi Method of composting.
 This is a very easy composting process and only requires a small bin and some bran.
 It produces powerful liquid feed for your garden plants, Larry Murphy has been using this method for years and will demonstrate how to go about purchasing and using.